 The Foundation's spending policy limits spending to 5% of the 20-quarter trailing average, subject to a floor of 4.25% of current assets and a ceiling of 5.75% of current assets.
 The board of directors continues to examine the limit on spending.
 The Foundation does not consider appreciation or depreciation on endowment investments or realized gains and losses as a component of its operations as presented in the statements of activities.
-Total investment gains (losses) (i.e., investment income net of all investment fees, net realized and unrealized gains or losses on investments, and change in value of split-interest agreements) totaled approximately \$127 million and \$(170.3) million for the years ended December 31, 2023 and 2022, respectively.
+Total investment gains (i.e., investment income net of all investment fees, net realized and unrealized gains or losses on investments, and change in value of split-interest agreements) totaled approximately \$97 million and \$127 million for the years ended December 31, 2024 and 2023, respectively.
 The Foundation has a policy that permits spending from endowment funds with deficiencies depending on the degree to which the fund is deficient, unless otherwise precluded by donor intent or relevant laws and regulations.